Animesh-2/Telemedicine_website/README.md

 ## Telemedicine-website
 "Introducing our Telemedicine-website, a one-stop digital destination for all your healthcare needs.
-Explore a comprehensive range of pharmaceuticals, wellness products, and medical supplies, delivered conveniently to your doorstep, ensuring easy access to essential healthcare solutions.
+Explore a comprehensive range of pharmaceuticals, wellness products, and medical supplies, delivered conveniently to your doorstep, ensuring easy access to essential healthcare solutions."

 ![Logo](https://github.com/Animesh-2/Telemedicine-website/blob/main/home_image/Blue%2C%20white%20and%20green%20Medical%20care%20logo%20(2).png)